 - Are you male and over 50 years old?

 There are several treatment options available.
 An initial treatment may consist of using a nasal CPAP machine that delivers pressurized oxygen through a nasal mask to limit obstruction at night.
-Oral appliances that allow the lower jaw to be advanced during sleep have been devloped and are often indicated in mild and moderate OSA.
-The “Klearway appliance” was developed by Dr. Alan Lowe of the Department of Orthodontics at the University of British Columbia, and is often suggested as an option by Drs.
-McCann or Ledderhof.
+Oral appliances that allow the lower jaw to be advanced during sleep have been developed and are often indicated in mild and moderate OSA.
+The “Klearway appliance” was developed by Dr. Alan Lowe of the Department of Orthodontics at the University of British Columbia and is often suggested as an option by Dr. McCann.